drd4n/autochessguide/Divinity-Mage.md

 #### Things you gonna need for this synergy:

-  - Any Mage that is NOT in the same race
+  - Any Mage that is NOT HUMAN race.
+  - The Souce
   - God of thunder
   - Any top tier pieces to carry the beginning of your game.
-  -
+  - Patient

 > "Do big things need clam heart."

-This text you see here is *actually* written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.
+This text you see here is *actually*

-### Tech

-Dillinger uses a number of open source projects to work properly:

-* [AngularJS] - HTML enhanced for web apps!
+#### Basic Steps

+You have two way to complete your game.

+* In case if your're lucky and found any mage
 * [Ace Editor] - awesome web-based text editor
 * [markdown-it] - Markdown parser done right.
 Fast and easy to extend.
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps